Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

 \section{Application}

-We consider the LPP of double-stacked intermodal trains introduced in Section~\ref{sec:pbDescription}.
-The assignment of containers to slots on the railcars depends on individual characteristics of both.
-Intermodal containers are characterized by their length, height, standardized type, content and weight.
+We use the double-stack intermodal railcar LPP \citep{MantEtAl17} to illustrate the proposed methodology.
+The LPP can be briefly described as follows.
+Given a set of containers and a set of railcars, determine the subset of containers to load and the exact way of loading them on a subset of railcars.
+The objective consists in minimizing the total cost of containers left behind and partly filled railcars.
+The solution depends on individual characteristics of containers and railcars.
+Containers are characterized by their length, height, standardized type, content and weight.
 In North America, double-stack intermodal railcars comprise one to five platforms and each platform has a lower and an upper slot where containers may be loaded.
-In addition, railcars are characterized by the weight capacity and tare of each platform and by the loading capabilities uniquely associated with their standardized type.
+Crucially, railcars are characterized by the weight capacity and tare of each platform and by the specific loading capabilities associated with their standardized type.
 We can express the loading capabilities with a set of loading patterns enumerating all possible ways in which containers of diverse lengths can be placed in the lower and upper slots of each platform.
-In general, the loading capabilities cannot be decomposed by platform, which leads to sets of loading patterns of high cardinality.
+In general, the loading capabilities cannot be decomposed by platform, which leads to sets of loading patterns of high cardinality. \cite{MantEtAl17} propose an ILP formulation that can be solved in seconds or in minutes, depending on the size of the problem, using a commercial solver.

-\cite{MantEtAl17} propose an ILP formulation that can be solved in seconds using a commercial solver.
-The objective seeks to minimize the total cost of containers left on the ground and the cost of railcars used to load at least one container.
-Assignment constraints ensure that exactly one loading pattern is associated with each railcar and that each container is assigned to at most one slot.
-Weight capacity constraints ensure that the weight holding capabilities of the railcars are not exceeded.
-Other weight related constraints guarantee that the center of mass lies below a given threshold.
-In addition, there are a number of technical loading constraints pertaining to, for example, specific types of goods (such as refrigerated or hazardous materials) and specific types of containers (such as open-top containers that lack a roof).

-The ILP formulation can be used to compute actual load plans in intermodal railway terminals.
-In this context, the containers and the railcars are physically in the terminal and their characteristics are fully known.
-The application we focus on here is different.
-Given a set of containers and a set of railcars, the objective is to predict which containers are to be assigned to railcars and which railcars are to be used in the optimal solution.
-We wish to compute these predictions at a time when container weights are unavailable.
-As mentioned in Section~\ref{sec:intro}, such predictions are of interest when making booking decisions.
-In this case, container weights are unavailable at the time of prediction and predictions must be computed in very short time.